All Episodes

 First time Sam Zell's lost significant money in anything he's tried.

-So last night, Neil Cavuto caught up with him on the Fox Business Channel and talked to him about the Jeff Bezos purchase of the Washington Post.
+So last night, Neil Cavuto caught up with him on the Fox Business Channel and talked to him about Jeff Bezos purchase of the Washington Post.

-Cavuto said, You said at the time, quote, in my experience, newspaper people are at least as greedy as anybody else, and any perception to the contrary is perpetuated by the media itself.
+Cavuto said, you said at the time, quote, in my experience, newspaper people are at least as greedy as anybody else, and any perception to the contrary is perpetuated by the media itself.

-What do you mean by that, Sam?
+What did you mean by that, Sam?

-Uh you know, and therefore, if you're doing God's work, you should get a pass on economic reality.
+And therefore, if you're doing God's work, you should get a pass on economic reality.

-You should get a pass when revenue go down 30% instead of lowering the head count, you should maybe increase it.
+You should get a pass when revenue go down 30%.

 They didn't want to care about that.